rajkumar-p/DesignPatterns/README.md

 * Targets are copied over to **{Project.Dir}/bin/{Target}/dp**

 ## Pre-requisites
-* C++14 compiler. gcc/clang/vc++ later versions support C++14 features.
-To install one, either build from source or use a package manager for your platform
+* C++17 compiler. gcc/clang/vc++ later versions support C++17 features.
+To install one, either build from source or use a package manager for your platform. `std::filesystem` needs to be supported by your compiler
 * CMake.
 Version 3.7.0 or greater.
 The project uses CMake to generate the build files

 ## Tests